 * By using your slow cooker to make soups, stews, and even pudding cakes (!) you will save a lot of money.
 It’s extremely easy.
 (By the way, if you don’t own a slow cooker think seriously about buying one.
 Four or five quart sizes are the most useful and can be found at garage sales or inexpensively at your local big box store.
 They use very little energy and let you come home to a piping hot meal.)

 * Cook beans from scratch, from their dried state.
 It’s simple: just soak them in water the night before and drain off the soaking water to make them easier to digest.
-Typically, they will take an hour to cook, though if you’re in a hurry, you can make dried lentils from scratch in 20-30 minutes.
+Typically, they will take an hour to cook.
+If you’re in a hurry, you can make dried lentils from scratch in 20 minutes.
 Even if you don’t want to fuss with making beans from scratch, buying them pre-cooked in cans is still an incredible bargain.
 They’re full of iron, fiber, and protein.

 Hummus, bean soups, burritos, salads, are all delicious ways to add beans to your diet.